-You can watch the video below to get a clear idea of Dupont Analysis :
+You can watch the video below to get a more clear idea of DuPont Analysis :

-Let’s analyse the return on equity of company A and B. Both the companies are into electronic industry and have the same ROE of 45%.
+Let’s analyze the Return on Equity of Companies- A and B. Both the companies are into the electronics industry and have the same ROE of 45%.
 The ratios of the two companies are as follows-

 Ratio Company A Company B

-Company A is able to generate higher sales while maintaining lower cost of goods which can be seen from its high profit margin.
+Company A is able to generate higher sales while maintaining a lower cost of goods which can be seen from its high-profit margin.

-On the other hand, company B is selling its products at lower margin but having very high asset turnover ratio indicating that the company is making large amount of sales.
-Moreover, company B seems less risky since its financial leverage is very low.
+On the other hand, company B is selling its products at a lower margin but having very high Asset Turnover Ratio indicating that the company is making a large number of sales.
+Moreover, company B seems less risky since its Financial Leverage is very low.

-Dupont analysis is very important for an investor as it answers the question what is actually causing the ROE to be what it is.
-If there is an increase in the net profit margin without change in the financial leverage, it shows that the company is able to increase its profitability.
+DuPont Analysis is very important for an investor as it answers the question what is actually causing the ROE to be what it is.
+If there is an increase in the Net Profit Margin without a change in the Financial Leverage, it shows that the company is able to increase its profitability.